The documentation for training your own classifier is

 once the program has completed.
 To check how well it works, you can run the test command:

 java -cp stanford-ner.jar edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier ner-model.ser.gz -testFile jane-austen-emma-ch2.tsv

 In the output, the first column is the input tokens, the second column is the correct (gold) answers, and the third column is the answer guessed by the classifier.
 By looking at the output, you can see that the classifier finds most of the person named entities but not all, mainly due to the very small size of the training data (but also this is a fairly basic feature set).
 The code then evaluates the performance of the classifier for entity level precision, recall, and F1.
 It gets 80.95% F1.
-(A commonly used script for NER evaluation is the Perl script conlleval, but either it needs adapted or else the raw IO input format used here needs to be mapped to IOB encoding for it to work correctly and give the same answer.)
+(A commonly used script for NER evaluation is the Perl script conlleval, but either it needs to be adapted or else the raw IO input format used here needs to be mapped to IOB encoding for it to work correctly and give the same answer.)